 So in mid-January, I gave my notice and filed hundreds of dollars in daily expense reports, which lined my pockets quite nicely for a time.

 I got a job almost immediately as custodian at a cheap, nasty motel that included a Greek nightclub.
 That job lasted about three weeks, during which I was regularly grossed out when I’d find vomit under or beside tables in the dark back corners of the club.
 And right in the middle of those three weeks was a record-setting blizzard that paralyzed New England for four days, during which I walked the 3-mile roundtrip to work.

-After moping for a couple of weeks (a very bad idea, considering I didn’t have much money and I had a remarkable ability to fritter it away), I started going to the state employment service and, lo and behold, after another couple of weeks I landed the job I had for the rest of the time I lived in the Boston area: working for a security hardware distributor (read: locks and alarms).
+After moping for a couple of weeks (a very bad idea, considering I didn’t have much money and I had a remarkable ability to fritter it away on cheap beer and cheap cigars), I started going to the state employment service and, lo and behold, after another couple of weeks I landed the job I had for the rest of the time I lived in the Boston area: working for a security hardware distributor (read: locks and alarms).
 I was just a couple of boxes of macaroni-and-cheese away from no food or money when I was hired.